 An annual application for TAP is required along with a completed Free Application for Federal Student Aid (FAFSA), which is available after

 October 1 of the academic year.
-Manhattan College’s TAP code is 0405 for Bachelor Degree; Associate Degree, TAP code is 0407. (www.hesc.ny.gov)
+Manhattan University’s TAP code is 0405 for Bachelor Degree; Associate Degree, TAP code is 0407. (www.hesc.ny.gov)

-Higher Education Opportunity Program: The HEOP program is a partnership between the State of New York and its independent colleges which provides economically and educationally disadvantaged residents the possibility of a college education.
-Contact the HEOP Office at the college for more details.
+Higher Education Opportunity Program: The HEOP program is a partnership between the State of New York and its independent universities which provides economically and educationally disadvantaged residents the possibility of a university education.
+Contact the HEOP Office at the university for more details.

 Other NYS Scholarships and Awards